These classes are suitable for youngsters 8 to 14 years old

 A certified and experienced teacher

-The classes are directed and implemented by Delphine VINSOUS, 4th dan, who holds a state, sports‐education certification in Aikido.
-She is assisted by several competent and enthusiastic teachers.
+The classes are directed and implemented by Delphine VINSOUS, 4th dan, who holds a state, sports-education certification in Aikido.
+She is assisted by Maxime BARTKOWIAK, 2nd dan.

-Delphine is available to all parents wishing to discuss progress or problems arising in their child’s apprenticeship.
+Delphine and Maxime are available to all parents wishing to discuss progress or problems arising in their child’s apprenticeship.

 Within an environment of encouragement